-14. Qualitative data analysis Limited discussion about goals and procedures.
-Generally unclear about interpretive strategy.
-Explains goals and principles of data analysis.
-Explains how to identify themes/new constructs, etc. Clearly explains goals and procedures.
-Clearly explains how to identify themes/new constructs, etc. Clearly discusses the role of triangulation in this study. procedures.
-Generally unclear about procedures.
+14. Qualitative data analysis Does not discuss a data analysis Limited discussion about goals and Explains goals and principles of data Clearly explains goals and procedures. strategy. procedures.
 Generally unclear about analysis.
-Explains how to identify
+Explains how to identify Clearly explains how to identify interpretive strategy. themes/new constructs, etc. themes/new constructs, etc. Clearly discusses the role of triangulation in this study.